nathantippy/PureFAT/README.md

 * Use java.lang.instrument.ClassFileTransformer to augment any usages of audit() so the expression template and params are injected.
 The only arguments required in the source will be the Number result and a unique label.
-This code will also validate/ensure that the labels are unique.
+This code will also validate/ensure that the labels are unique across all the code.

 * Use ToolProvider.getSystemJavaCompiler() to ensure that each label is unique.
 Validating compiler to throw compile error if they are NOT.